krsch/prompt-guesser/docs/domain_architecture_developer_guide.md

 1. **Decide intent and phase.** Which phase accepts this action?
 What invariants apply?
 2. **Create command class** in `/domain/commands`, extending `Command` and adding required fields.
 3. **Validate** inside `execute`: phase, actor permissions, deadlines, indices.
 4. **Use gateway** methods for persistence.
-Avoid read-after-write by relying on returned counts.
+Avoid read-after-write by relying on returned snapshots.
 5. **Advance phase** if needed, then `saveRoundState` once per transition.
 6. **Publish events** via `MessageBus` to notify clients.
 7. **Write tests**: unit tests for `RoundRules` logic; integration with `memory` gateway adapter.